kyma-project/kyma/tools/stability-checker/README.md

 # Stability Checker

 ## Overview
-Purpose of the Stability Checker is to check if cluster is stable.
+Purpose of the Stability Checker is to check if a cluster is stable.
 To ensure that, Stability Checker is installed in the cluster and execute testing script in a loop.
-Notifications with test executions summary are send on a Slack channel.
+Notifications with test executions summary are sent on a Slack channel.

 ## Installation